-All clinical faculty will be credentialed physician or CRNA providers at the individual affiliate sites and are able to provide the necessary expertise and knowledge for a comprehensive and relevant clinical experience.

-Responsibilities of Clinical Affiliate Faculty
+All clinical faculty must be credentialed physician or CRNA providers at the individual affiliate sites and are able to provide the necessary expertise and knowledge for a comprehensive and relevant clinical experience.
+The primary responsibilities of the Clinical Affiliate Faculty are to:

-- 1. Remain current in the field of anesthesia as exemplified by maintaining current Certification (i.e., attending meetings, lectures, workshops and reading pertinent literature). - 2.
+- Remain current in the field of anesthesia as exemplified by maintaining current certification/recertification (i.e., attending meetings, lectures, workshops and reading pertinent literature).
+The UNE MSNA Program will annually monitor each sites' credentialing process to assure that the providers are current in their licenses and certifications. - 2.
 Participate in the clinical evaluation of students as required by the program. - 3.
-Discuss anesthesia care plans with students. - 4.
-Remain immediately available to students in the clinical area. - 5.
+Discuss anesthesia care plans with students.

+- 4. Remain immediately available to students in the clinical area. - 5.
 Mentor and supervise students in the practice of anesthesia in the clinical arena. - 6.
-Communicate student issues and concerns to the Clinical Director.
+Communicate student issues and concerns to the Director of Clinical Education.

-Certified Registered Nurse Clinical Faculty
+Certified Registered Nurse Anesthetist (CRNA) Clinical Faculty